 PHY2222: Electronics Practical (45 hrs) Op.
-Prerequisite: PHY2112 (This course unit is a pre-requisite for those students who wish to follow the Honours Degree in Physics) A minimum of 12 distinct electronic experiments will be offered.
-In addition, a project relevant to electronics has to be completed.
-Examination is held at the end of semester II.
+Prerequisite: PHY2112 (This course unit is a pre-requisite for those students who wish to follow the Honours Degree in Physics)

+A minimum of 12 distinct electronic experiments will be offered.
+In addition, four modules relevant to electronics circuit prototyping have to be completed.
+The examination is held at the end of semester II.
 Evaluation methods: Continuous Assessment: 25%, Electronic Circuit Prototyping Modules: 25%, End Semester Examination: 50%